mlc-ai/mlc-llm/docs/deploy/python_engine.rst

 -------------

 :class:`mlc_llm.LLMEngine` provides the interface of OpenAI chat completion synchronously.
+:class:`mlc_llm.LLMEngine` does not batch concurrent request due to the synchronous design, and please use :ref:`AsyncLLMEngine <python-engine-async-llm-engine>` for request batching process.

 **Stream Response.** In :ref:`quick-start` and :ref:`introduction-to-mlc-llm`,
 we introduced the basic use of :class:`mlc_llm.LLMEngine`.